-DWD 140.12 Stipulations.
+- DWD 140.12 Stipulations.
 (1) After an appeal is filed, the parties may stipulate to relevant facts and request that the stipulation be used in lieu of a hearing.
-The appeal tribunal may accept the stipulation in lieu of a hearing only if all of the following occur:

-- (a) The parties entered into the stipulation voluntarily. - (b) The stipulation contains all the relevant and necessary facts to resolve the issues as determined by the appeal tribunal. - (c) The stipulation is in writing and signed, or electronically executed, by the parties. - (2) If the appeal tribunal does not accept the stipulation of the parties, a hearing shall be held unless the appeal tribunal provides the parties with additional opportunities to submit an acceptable stipulation. - (3) At the hearing, the appeal tribunal may accept a partial stipulation of relevant facts not in dispute if the stipulation is entered into the hearing record and is agreed to on the record by the parties.
+The administrative law judge may accept the stipulation in lieu of a hearing only if all of the following occur: - (a) The parties entered into the stipulation voluntarily; - (b) The stipulation contains all the relevant and necessary facts as determined by the administrative law judge. - (c) The stipulation is in writing and signed by the parties. - (2) If the administrative law judge does not accept the stipulation of the parties, a hearing shall be held unless the administrative law judge provides the parties with additional opportunities to submit an acceptable stipulation. - (3) At the hearing, the administrative law judge may accept a partial stipulation of relevant facts not in dispute if the stipulation is entered into the hearing record and is agreed to on the record by the parties.

 History: Cr.
 Register, November, 1988, No. 395, eff.
 12-1-88; renum. from ILHR 140.125 and am., Register, June, 1997, No. 498, eff.
-7-1-97; CR 18-033: am.
-Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.

 DWD 140.13 Parties who fail to appear; general provisions.
 All parties who are required to appear in person shall appear at the hearing location no later than the starting time listed on the notice of hearing.
-If the appellant does not appear within 10 minutes after the scheduled starting time of the hearing, the appeal tribunal shall dismiss the appeal.
-If the respondent does not appear within 10 minutes after the scheduled starting time of the hearing and the appellant is present, the appeal tribunal shall commence the hearing.
+If the appellant does not appear within 15 minutes after the scheduled starting time of the hearing, the administrative law judge may dismiss the appeal.
+If the respondent does not appear within 5 minutes after the scheduled starting time of the hearing and the appellant is present, the administrative law judge may commence the hearing.
 The provisions of s.
-108.09 (4), Stats., apply when a party fails to appear at a hearing under this chapter.
+108.09 (4) Stats. apply as to the rights of the parties and procedures to be followed with regard to the failure of either party to appear at a hearing under this chapter.

 History: Cr.
 Register, November, 1985, No. 359, eff.
 12-1-85; renum. from ILHR 140.14 and am., Register, June, 1997, No. 498, eff.
-7-1-97; CR 18-033: am.
-Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.